barkisnet/barkis/README.md

 # Barkis

-This repository hosts `Barkis`, the first implementation of the Cosmos Hub.
+This repository hosts `Barkis`, which is implemented with Cosmos.

 **Note**: Requires [Go 1.12+](https://golang.org/dl/)

-## Cosmos Hub Mainnet

 ## Quick Start